-When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to eed.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Offerors must submit their proposals via email.
+The technical proposal and cost proposal must be saved as separate documents and emailed to doh.procurement.proposals@alaska.gov as separate, clearly labeled attachments.
 The email must contain the RFP number in the subject line.
-RFP 2024-0500-0207

 The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes.

 Please note that email transmission is not instantaneous.
-When emailing your proposal, the state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.
+Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

-It is the offeror's responsibility to contact the issuing agency at (907) 269-3484 to confirm that the proposal has been received.
+It is the offeror's responsibility to contact the above email address to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.